vitruv-tools/Maven-Build-Parent/readme.md

 - if used, the workflow file is required to be named `generate.mwe2` and placed in the top-level directory `workflow`
 - the workflow should place generated files in `${project.build.directory}/generated-sources`

+### `org.eclipse.xtext:xtext-maven-plugin`

+- the execution phase `generate-sources` is used to generate Java or Xtend code from code written in a Vitruvius DSL
+- if Xtend code is referenced from the DSL and vice versa, the Xtend code needs to be processed by the xtext-maven-plugin as well, in this case the `xtend-maven-plugin` should be disabled
+- projects using the plugin need to configure the DSL (see below)

 ### `org.eclipse.xtend:xtend-maven-plugin`

 - used to generate Java code from (production and test) Xtend code